What’s New at FAR AI

 - Interpretability:

-So far, FAR has produced 13 papers that have been published in top peer-reviewed venues such as ICML and EMNLP, and our work has been featured in major media outlets such as the Financial Times, The Times and Ars Technica.
-We also set up our own HPC cluster, codenamed flamingo, for use by FAR staff and partner organizations.
+So far, FAR.AI has produced 13 papers that have been published in top peer-reviewed venues such as ICML and EMNLP, and our work has been featured in major media outlets such as the Financial Times, The Times and Ars Technica.
+We also set up our own HPC cluster, codenamed flamingo, for use by FAR.AI staff and partner organizations.
 Over the next year, we hope to not only scale our current programs but also explore new novel research directions.

 We wish we had more capacity to help cultivate more AI safety research agendas, but the time of our researchers and engineers is limited.
 We have however found other ways to support other organizations in the AI safety sphere.
 Most notably: